 HRS 230.
 Seminar in Medieval Studies.
-The purpose of the seminar is to study a major theme, dimension, or figure of the Middle Ages with particular attention to the interrelationship of the visual and plastic arts, literature, music, and philosophy.
+Purpose is to study a major theme, dimension, or figure of the Middle Ages with particular attention to the interrelationship of the visual and plastic arts, literature, music, and philosophy.
 3 units.

 HRS 230B.
 Art and Vision of Medieval Women.
 Examines the contributions of women to medieval culture in sacred and profane literature, visual arts, music, architecture, glassmaking and the domestic arts.
-The class clarifies the interrelationships among these art forms and draws on recent theories and methods in research on women's experiences, history and concerns.
-Prerequisite: Graduate standing; undergraduate with upper division General Education (including Advanced Study) completed.
+Clarifies the interrelationships among these art forms and draws on recent theories and methods in research on women's experiences, history and concerns.
+Prerequisite: Graduate status; undergraduate with upper division General Education (including Writing Intensive) completed.
 3 units.